 You can change the default color code of Linux files if you want to try a different color instead.

 To do so, follow the below procedure.
-The default folder color is “Blue” but we are going to change this to “Yellow” with “Underline”.
+The default folder color is “Blue”, but we are going to change that to “Yellow” with “Underline”.

 .